 That’s not the case these days – there are relatively economical pre-built crossovers that can fit just about any need, and that meet local building code and/or OSHA safety guidelines.
 Your access choices now are more diverse than ever.
 What we’ve run into lately is the option for a permanent crossover, built for the task, and mostly designed to stay in one spot compared to the modular crossover, a flexible crossover system built from common components, but that can be made to fit virtually any space or application.

 - Equipment Cost: Little doubt of it, the tubular type crossover is less expensive.
 In a comparison of a simple, two stair system of comparable size, a tubular crossover is clearly less expensive.
-This model is currently $1,693.
+This model is currently $1,700 or more.
 If you chose a modular system, the cost is much higher – nearly four times the cost.

 - Shipping: Modular crossovers ship disassembled, at a lower freight class and cost.
 Its cost is reduced relative to the fixed crossover as it costs significantly less to ship, as the modular units are able to ship knocked down and palletized, but that doesn’t account for enough of the cost difference to make it directly competitive.
 Since they can be palletized, the chances for product damage in transit is reduced.